ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

      System Initialization Table is passed as first parameter
      - sit1.txt -- demonstrate 4 lane traffic
      - sit2.txt -- demonstrate 3 lane trrafic with pedestrian crossing
+     - sit3.txt -- demonstrate 3 lane traffic with pedestrian crossing with virtual traffic lights which use no arduino components
 - before starting the application
    - tfrcntl.ino Arduino file under “tfrcntl” folder must be uploaded to Arduino board using Arduino GUI